The 19 Most Popular K-Cups, Ranked By a Coffee Expert

 We asked Josh Taves, a 12-year coffee industry vet (who has spent time working as a barista as well as training them) and the director of business development for Denver’s Novo Coffee -- one of the finest coffee shops in the country -- for help.
-He did a blind tasting of 20 of the most popular K-Cups like a true (and highly caffeinated) hero.
-In the end, one brand stood out above all else, snagging three of the top four spots, while a few proved to be not worth drinking, no matter how badly you need a caffeine kick.
+He did a blind tasting of 19 of the most popular K-Cups like a true (and highly caffeinated) hero.
+In the end, few proved to be worth drinking, though a couple did impress our judge.
+Here are the results:

 "It tastes like 90% dark chocolate or baker's chocolate.
 Most dark chocolate is only 65 -70%, so this is much more bitter.
 The coffee also tastes old, and a little fishy."

 "Unfortunately, this was not an enjoyable experience.
 It tastes chemically, tarry, and pungent."

 “It tastes like wet cardboard, which is a sign of old, raw product.
 Not old, roasted product -- it’s pre-roast.
 Old, green coffee is harvested and sat too long before it was roasted.”

 "It tastes a little like curry or móle.
 It's very gamey and overwhelmingly roasted in flavor."

 "This one has some peanut and cashew flavors to it.
 While it has a medium body [and doesn't taste too heavy], it does taste old."